cicl-iscl/cicl-iscl.github.io/index.md

 at the [Department of Linguistics](http://sfs.uni-tuebingen.de), [University of Tübingen](http://uni-tuebingen.de).

-The filed of computational linguistics has a well-established tradition of "shared tasks" or "challenges" where the participants try to solve a current problem in the field using a common data set and a well-defined metric of success.
+Computational Linguistics and related fields have a well-established tradition of "shared tasks" or "challenges" where the participants try to solve a current problem in the field using a common data set and a well-defined metric of success.
 Participation in these tasks is fun